 Currently there is no approval for the use of mannoproteins extracted from yeast cell walls as a food additive for wine stabilisation in the Code.
 A pre-market assessment of the yeast mannoproteins as used in stabilising wine is required before the additive can be approved or used for this purpose in Australia and New Zealand.
-Standard 1.3.1 - Food Additives regulates the use of food additives in food manufacture, prohibiting their use in food unless there is a specific permission in the Standard.
+Standard 1.3.1 regulates the use of food additives in food manufacture, prohibiting their use in food unless there is a specific permission in the Standard.
 Food additive permissions for wine are listed in Standard 1.3.1 in Schedule 1 - Permitted uses of food additives by food type under category 14.2.2 Wine, sparkling wine and fortified wine.
-Standard 4.5.1 - Wine Production Requirements applies to the production of wine in Australia only.
+Standard 4.5.1 applies to the production of wine in Australia only.
 Additives permitted for use in wine production are listed in the Table to clause 3.
-Amendments to both standards will be required if this Application is successful.
-New Zealand wine is required to meet Standard 1.3.1 and 4.5.1.
+Amendments to both Standards will be required if this Application is successful.
+New Zealand wine is required to meet Standard 1.3.1 and Australian wine is required to meet Standard 1.3.1 and 4.5.1.